 The Hands On: Food Safety program was started in 2006, and has since grown to impact over 62,000 students in 26 states across the county.
 Funding for Hands On: Food Safety has been provided by several USDA federal grants, including a current USDA NIFA grant.

 In the Science portion of the unit, students take part in a hand washing lab, learn basic information related to microbiology, compile, and analyze scientific data.
 The unit culminates in students designing an experiment to test a hypothesis related to hand washing.

 The Mathematics unit exposes students to a variety of practical applications of math concepts.
 Students learn data analysis, scale, exponential growth, and statistics by using real world data collected from the science portion of the curriculum.
 A digital tool has been developed to help students understand scale and magnification.
-It can be found at this link.

 Language Arts focuses on the development of skills related to expository writing and collaboration.
 After taking part in jigsaw learning groups where they gain valuable information on the four core pillars of food safety, students write press releases on the importance of these pillars.